 At Grange View CE First School we believe that every member of the school community feels valued and respected, and that each person is treated fairly and well.
 We are a caring community, whose values are built on mutual trust and respect for all.
-Our behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a supportive way.
+Our behaviour policy is therefore designed to support the way in which all members of the school can live and work together in a collaborative way.
 It aims to promote an environment in which everyone feels happy, safe and secure.
 Our behaviour policy is not primarily concerned with rule enforcement.
 It is a means of promoting good relationships, so that people can work together with the common purpose of helping everyone to learn.
 This policy supports the fact that we expect every member of the school community to behave in a considerate way towards others.
 We treat all children fairly and apply this behaviour policy in a consistent way.
-This policy aims to help children grow in a safe and secure environment, and to become positive and increasingly independent members of the school community
+This policy aims to help children grow in a Christian environment, allowing them to become positive and increasingly independent members of the school community whilst also living out our core Christian value of forgiveness.